model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 Recently, [ChatGPT](https://openai.com/blog/chatgpt)---OpenAI’s AI chatbot built on top of Large Language Models (LLMs)---has taken the world by storm.
 People are using ChatGPT to write blog posts, do homework, and even write code!
 That’s right: LLMs like ChatGPT can be used to write code, since code is essentially just another kind of text.
-All you need to do is provide a text prompt describing the program you want, and it will generate the code for you, along with an explanation of what it does.
+All you need to do is provide a text prompt describing the program you want, and it will generate the code for you, along with an explanation.

 We were also eager to explore the possibilities of using LLMs for daily coding tasks, so we decided to put ChatGPT to the test.
 In this blog post, we'll share our experiences with using ChatGPT and Kani to solve example coding problems, and explore how these technologies could revolutionize the way we approach software development.
 The experiments we did include the following three tasks:
 1. Writing a prompt and generate *unverified* code with ChatGPT.
 2. Checking the generated code with Kani to see if it's correct.
-3. Using both ChatGPT and Kani to generate verified code.
+3. Using ChatGPT and Kani iteratively to converge to code that passes verification.

-Our experiments showed that, while ChatGPT is easy to use and can efficiently generate code from text description, the generated code is often unsound.
+Our experiments show that, while ChatGPT is easy to use and can efficiently generate code from text description, the generated code does not always do what it is supposed to do.
 This is where verification tools like Kani can help detect bugs, corner cases and unexpected behavior in the generated code, thereby helping users of ChatGPT write more proven code.

 ## Code Generation using ChatGPT
-We demonstrate the three tasks with two examples.
+We demonstrate the three tasks with a toy problem of writing a Rust function to compute the average of two integers.

-Let's start our first task: can we write code using a prompt with ChatGPT?
+Let's start our first task: writing code using a prompt with ChatGPT.

-#### Example 1.a
-The first example is a toy problem of writing a Rust function to compute the average of two integers.
-So the prompt is also very simple and straightforward.
+For the toy problem, the prompt is also very simple and straightforward.

 ```
 Q: Can you write me a Rust function that computes the integer average of two integers?